rutledka/jekyll-test/readme.md

     	|--- /elites  /* Not touched by Grunt - load independently of other scripts. */
         |--- /grunts /* processed by Grunt into grunts.compiled.js and grunts.compiled.min.js */

-## .hgignore

-Add these lines to your .hgignore file in your project to prevent adding the sass cache and node modules to your repo:

-    glob:*.sass-cache*
-    glob:*node_modules*

-All other files are fine to go in your repo.

 ## Development Dependencies